Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

-We now investigate whether efficient population inversion can still be achieved when selectively driving a single exciton dipole.
-To this end, we align both excitation and detection polarizations along the vertical axis ($\phi \approx 0^\circ$, $\theta = 0^\circ$) and perform power-dependent PL measurements (Fig.~\ref{fig:Fig2}b).
+To now determine the efficiency of exciton preparation for different polarization configurations we perform saturation measurements comparing the observed brightness with respect to the TPE.
+These results are presented in Fig.~\ref{fig:Fig1}d.
+Under two-photon excitation, the X PL intensity exhibits Rabi oscillations, with peak count rates corresponding to full population inversion of the system.
+Here, the signal was detected after passing through a linear polarizer, and therefore the plot is normalized to half of the total unpolarized TPE emission.
+We note that this should also be the case for SUPER excitation of both H and V dipole states with $\phi=45^\circ$.
+For optimized excitation conditions ($\Delta_1 = -3.8$ meV, $\Delta_2 = -9$ meV, with a power ratio $P_2/P_1 \approx 1.3$) we observe a clear saturation of the exciton PL signal reaching brightness levels comparable to those achieved with $(n+1)\pi$-pulses in TPE.
+This result aligns with previous demonstrations of near-unity population inversion of the exciton state through the SUPER method~\cite{Karli2022SUPEREmitter}.
+Based on this finding, we now align both excitation and detection polarizations along the vertical axis ($\phi \approx 0^\circ$, $\theta = 0^\circ$).
 To optimize the emission under this orientation, we fine-tune the second pulse detuning to $\Delta_2 = -7.4$ meV.
-In the co-polarized configuration, SUPER excitation yields a higher count rate at saturation compared to both TPE and the previous configuration of SUPER with $\phi \approx 45^\circ$ and $\theta = 135^\circ$ (Fig.~\ref{fig:Fig1}f).
+In the co-polarized configuration, SUPER excitation yields a higher count rate at saturation compared to both TPE and the previous configuration of SUPER with $\phi \approx 45^\circ$ and $\theta = 135^\circ$.
 However, it does not produce the expected doubling of the count rate, instead reaching an enhancement factor of approximately $\sim$1.45.
-Surprisingly, in the orthogonal detection configuration ($\phi \approx 0^\circ$, $\theta = 90^\circ$), we still observe substantial H-polarized emission, despite the excitation being purely V-polarized.
-Polarization-resolved PL measurements performed across a full range of excitation and detection angles further confirm this behavior (Fig.~S6).
+Another unexpected feature is that, in the orthogonal detection configuration ($\phi \approx 0^\circ$, $\theta = 90^\circ$), we still observe substantial H-polarized emission, despite the excitation being purely V-polarized.
+Polarization-resolved PL measurements performed across a full range of excitation and detection angles further confirm this behavior (Fig.~S11).
 While the strongest polarization contrast is observed when the excitation is aligned along the H or V dipoles, residual emission in the orthogonal polarization persists across all $\phi$ angles.
-This counter-intuitive behavior could arise from several sources: (i) residual ellipticity of the excitation laser, leading to unintended excitation of both dipoles; (ii) polarization mixing caused by finite fine-structure splitting (FSS); or (iii) more complex mechanisms involving higher-order states, such as biexciton (XX), that may lead to indirect population of the orthogonal dipole.
-To rule out the first scenario, we quantified the ellipticity of the excitation laser by measuring its back-reflected signal from the planar region next to the micropillar.
-We confirm a high polarization extinction ratio approaching $10^2$ (Fig.~S7), strongly suppressing any significant excitation of the orthogonal dipole.